przemek83/data-explorer-go/README.md

 dave;0;inception;8
 dave;0;ender's_game;8
 ```
-Such primitive and not flexible format of data was used for simplicity of parsing.
+Not too flexible format of data was used for simplicity of parsing.

+## License
+Project is distributed under the MIT License.
+See `LICENSE` for more information.